Venture-Coding/Machine-Learning-under-Kiril-E/Model_Selection/K_fold_Cross_Val.md

 The result is measured as a mean of all individual accuracies.
 We also calculate the Variance to get an idea of the range of accuracies churned out by the model.
 Lower it is, the better!

+NOTES:

+The choice of k is usually 5 or 10, but there is no formal rule.
+As k gets larger, the difference in size between the training set and the resampling subsets gets smaller.
+As this difference decreases, the bias of the technique becomes smaller.

+— Page 70, Applied Predictive Modeling, 2013

+To summarize, there is a bias-variance trade-off associated with the choice of k in k-fold cross-validation.
+Typically, given these considerations, one performs k-fold cross-validation using k = 5 or k = 10, as these values have been shown empirically to yield test error rate estimates that suffer neither from excessively high bias nor from very high variance.

+— Page 184, An Introduction to Statistical Learning, 2013

+Hence, we have used k=10 in this example.